EliasOenal/verity/doc/cci.md

 For uniformity, it is recommended (but not required) that key distribution Cubes follow the following exact field order:
 1) Sender's public key
+2) A random nonce
-2) As many encrypted symmetric key fields as will fit the Cube;
+3) As many encrypted symmetric key fields as will fit the Cube;
    unused encrypted symmetric key fields should contain random data indistinguishable from actual encrypted key.
-3) A single INTERPRETS Cube reference encapsulated in an encrypted content field using the key distributed in this Key distribution Cube.
+4) A single INTERPRETS Cube reference encapsulated in an encrypted content field using the key distributed in this Key distribution Cube.

 ## Decrypting encrypted Cubes